‘Negotiations not going well’ – Adom-Otchere confronts Pianim with IMF statement

-Paul Adom-Otchere, host of the Good Evening Ghana programme on Metro TV has challenged a recent claim by renowned economist Kwame Pianim that the government’s negotiations with the International Monetary Fund, IMF, was not going well.
+Paul Adom-Otchere, host of the Good Evening Ghana programme on Metro TV has challenged a recent claim by renowned economist Kwame Pianim that the government’s negotiations with the International Monetary Fund was not going well.

 Pianim in an interview with Accra-based TV3 disclosed that according to his sources in Washington, the talks were not going well because of a lack of political assurance and the involvement of Finance Minister Ken Ofori-Atta.